From Tokens to Thoughts: How LLMs and Humans Trade Compression for Meaning: Limitations

 \section{Limitations}

-While this study offers valuable insights, several limitations should be considered. \begin{itemize}[noitemsep, topsep=0pt] \item Our analysis primarily focuses on English; generalizability across languages with different structures is an open question. \item Human categorization data as a benchmark may not fully capture cognitive complexity and could introduce biases. \item Our IB-RDT objective is applied to specific LLMs; other models or representations might behave differently. \item We focus on static, context-free representations.
-LLMs may fall short in capturing context sensitivity, as human concepts are influenced by factors beyond raw compression efficiency (experience, social interaction, cultural context). \item Our analysis is limited to textual input and does not explore image-based representations. \end{itemize} Future work could address these by expanding to other languages, exploring alternative cognitive models, dynamic representations, and testing these principles on different architectures or in real-world applications.
+While this study offers valuable insights, several limitations should be considered. \begin{itemize}[noitemsep, topsep=0pt] \item Our analysis primarily focuses on English; generalizability across languages with different structures is an open question. \item Human categorization data as a benchmark may not fully capture cognitive complexity and could introduce biases. \item Our IB-RDT objective is applied to specific LLMs; other models or representations might behave differently. \item Our analysis is limited to textual input and does not explore image-based representations. \end{itemize} Future work could address these by expanding to other languages, exploring alternative cognitive models, and testing these principles on different architectures or in real-world applications.

-\subsection{Dataset Access Details}
+\section{Dataset Access Details}

-The aggregated and digitized human categorization datasets from \cite{rosch1973internal, rosch1975cognitive, mccloskey1978natural} are made available in CSV format at: [Link reduced for anonymity].
+The aggregated and digitized human categorization datasets from \cite{rosch1973internal, rosch1975cognitive, mccloskey1978natural} are made available in CSV format at: [URL deduced for anonymity; Data is attached as Supplementary Material].

-\subsection{LLM Details}
+\section{LLM Details}